-Whether you are an owner, a trustee, a managing agent or an attorney, you will agree that levies are essential to the efficient running of sectional title schemes.
-Often referred to as the “life-blood” of the body corporate, owners have to pay levies and trustees, managing agents and attorneys may have to collect them.
-Every person involved in a sectional scheme needs to understand how levies work, from the procedures to be followed when they are raised to the consequences of non-payment.
+Whether you are an owner, a trustee, a managing agent or an attorney, you will agree that the contributions levied on members by the body corporate are essential to the efficient running of sectional title schemes.
+Often referred to as the “life-blood” of the body corporate, owners have to pay levies (now called contributions) and trustees, managing agents and attorneys may have to collect them.
+Every person involved in a sectional scheme needs to understand how contributions work, from the procedures to be followed when they are raised to the consequences of non-payment.

-The outgoing trustees estimate the body corporate’s expected expenditure in the next financial year and this budget is considered at the annual general meeting (“AGM”).
-Once approved by owners, perhaps with alterations, the trustees meet again to divide the estimated expenditure between the owners and work out what amount each owner must pay as an ordinary levy, in what installments the levy will be paid and what rate of interest will be charged on overdue levy payments.
-The trustees then notify each owner of the amounts due and each owner is then liable to pay such levies, normally in monthly installments.
+The outgoing trustees estimate the body corporate’s expected expenditure from both the administrative and the reserve funds in the next financial year and these budgets are considered at the annual general meeting (“AGM”).
+Once approved by owners, perhaps with alterations, the trustees meet again to divide the estimated expenditure between the owners and work out what amount each owner must pay as their annual contribution, in what installments the contribution will be paid and what rate of interest will be charged on overdue payments.
+The trustees then notify each owner of the amounts due and each owner is then liable to pay their contributions, normally in monthly installments.

 How is the quantum of each owner’s levy contribution determined?

-The approved budget of estimated expenditure is normally divided amongst owners in accordance with each owner’s participation quota (“PQ”).
-The PQ is a fraction worked out by dividing the floor area of each owner’s section as shown on the sectional plan by the total of all the floor areas of sections in the scheme.
-For example, if owner A’s section has a floor area of 50 square metres and the sum of all the sections floor areas is 1000 square metres, then owner A’s PQ will be 0,0500 or 5% because 50 1000 = 0,05.
+The approved budgets of estimated expenditure are normally divided amongst owners in accordance with the participation quota (PQ) of each owner’s section.
+The PQ is expressed as a percentage to four decimal places worked out, for residential sections, by dividing the floor area of each owner’s section as shown on the sectional plan by the total of all the floor areas of sections in the scheme.
+For example, if owner A’s section has a floor area of 50 square metres and the sum of all the sections floor areas is 1000 square metres, then owner A’s PQ will be 5,0000 or 5% because 50 ÷ 1000 = 0,05 x 100 = 5.

-However the PQ formula for levy liability is not absolute; it can be varied if the correct procedure is followed.
-Section 32(4) of the Act makes it is possible for the developer when opening the sectional title register, or later for the body corporate by special resolution, to make rules under section 35 by which the liability of the owners to make levy contributions is modified so as not to be based on the PQ formula.
-But where an owner is adversely affected by the adoption of a rule in this regard, his written consent must be obtained.
-A rule of this nature could be adopted in a scheme where the owners specially resolve that owners of ground floor sections should not have to contribute towards lift maintenance costs, or where it is specially resolved that owners will pay an equal amount of levies, provided of course that those owners who are negatively affected give their written consent.
+However the PQ formula for liability to pay contributions is not absolute; it can be varied if the correct procedure is followed.
+Section 11(2) of the Act makes it possible for the developer when opening the sectional title register, or later for the body corporate by special resolution, to make rules by which the liability of the owners to make levy contributions is modified so as not to be based on the PQ.
+But where an owner is adversely affected by the adoption of a rule in this regard, their written consent must be obtained.
+A rule of this nature could be adopted in a scheme where the owners specially resolve that owners of ground floor sections should not have to contribute towards lift maintenance costs, or where it is specially resolved that owners will pay an equal contributions, provided of course that those owners who are negatively affected give their written consent.

-In terms of prescribed management rule (“PMR”) 31(4) the trustees may from time to time raise special levies for expenses which are necessary but were not budgeted for in the estimated expenditure approved at the last AGM.
-Trustees do not have the power to raise a special levy when a budgeted expense exceeds the approved estimate.
-They can only raise a special levy for unexpected expenses which were not included in the budget.
-These special levies may be payable in one lump sum or by such instalments as the trustees think fit.
+In terms of section 3(3) of the Act and prescribed management rule (PMR) 21(3)(a) the trustees may from time to time raise special contributions for expenses which are necessary but were not budgeted for in the estimated expenditure approved at the last AGM.
+Trustees do not have the power to raise a special contribution when a budgeted expense exceeds the approved estimate.
+They can only raise a special contribution for unexpected expenses which were not included in the budget.
+These special contributions may be payable in one lump sum or by such instalments as the trustees think fit.

-It is important to note that the trustees alone have the power to raise special levies for genuinely necessary and unbudgeted expenses.
-Many owners think that because they were not consulted by the trustees or did not vote in favour of a special levy, that it was invalidly raised.
+It is important to note that the trustees alone have the power to raise special contributions for genuinely necessary and unbudgeted expenses.
+Many owners think that because they were not consulted by the trustees or did not vote in favour of a special contribution, that it was invalidly raised.
 Not so!
-Trustees are under no obligation to consult owners in this regard and are entitled to raise special levies in accordance with the provisions of PMR 31(4).
+Trustees are under no obligation to consult owners in this regard and are entitled to raise special contributions in accordance with the provisions of PMR 21(3)(a).

-When do levies and special levies become payable, who is liable to pay them and what happens when units change hands during a financial year?
+When do contributions and special contributions become payable, who is liable to pay them and what happens when units change hands during a financial year?

-This can become a contentious issue when, for example, a special levy is raised and becomes due and payable after an owner has sold his unit but before the transfer of ownership has taken place.
-As soon as the unit has been transferred from the seller to the purchaser the seller may believe that he is not liable to pay the special levy because he is no longer the owner of the unit.
-But because the seller was the owner at the time the special levy was raised and became due and payable, the body corporate is legally entitled to recover that special levy only from the seller and has no legal entitlement to recover the special levy from the purchaser as the new owner.
-Similarly, if the day after transfer has occurred a special levy is raised for something that occurred ‘before the purchaser’s time’ – the purchaser as the owner at the time the special levy was raised and became due and payable is liable to pay the special levy.
+This can become a contentious issue when, for example, a special contribution is raised and becomes due and payable after an owner has sold his unit but before the transfer of ownership has taken place.
+As soon as the unit has been transferred from the seller to the purchaser the the new owner becomes liable for any unpaid portion of the special contribution .
+Similarly, if the day after transfer has occurred a special contribution is raised for something that occurred ‘before the purchaser’s time’ – the purchaser as the owner at the time the special levy was raised and became due and payable is liable to pay the special contribution.

-Can an owner ever legally withhold a levy payment?
+Can an owner ever legally withhold payment of a contribution?

-Can I ever re-claim levies that I have paid to the body corporate?
+Can I ever re-claim contributions that I have paid to the body corporate?

-PMR 45 states that owners are not entitled to a refund of contributions lawfully levied upon them and duly paid by them.
-Therefore unless the owners can prove that a part or the whole of a contribution levied upon them was unlawful, they are not entitled to recover or be refunded any levies that they have paid to the body corporate.
+PMR 21 states that owners are not entitled to a refund of contributions lawfully levied upon them and duly paid by them.
+Therefore, unless the owners can prove that a part or the whole of a contribution levied upon them was unlawful, they are not entitled to recover or be refunded any money that they have paid to the body corporate.

-What sanctions do I face if I don’t pay my levies?
+What sanctions do I face if I don’t pay my contributions?

-The prescribed management rules set out a ‘sanction’ for owners who default in their levy payments.
-PMR 64 provides that if any contributions payable by an owner in respect of his section or the common property have not been duly paid, that owner shall not be entitled to vote at any general meeting.
-However, this “no vote” sanction is only applicable to general resolutions and therefore a defaulting owner is still entitled to attend trustee and body corporate meetings, to speak and to vote for any special or unanimous resolutions.
-Furthermore, if a defaulting owner’s bondholder has made its interest known to the body corporate it may vote on behalf of the owner for general resolutions by exercising the proxy in the mortgage bond.
-It is clear that this sanction is ineffective and does not act as a deterrent to owners considering not paying their levies.
+The prescribed management rules set out a ‘sanction’ for owners who do not pay their contributions in spite of a court or adjudicator’s order to do so.
+PMR 20 provides that, under these circumstances, the member is not entitled to vote for an ordinary resolution.
+However, as this “no vote” sanction is only applicable to ordinary resolutions the owner is still entitled to attend trustee and body corporate meetings, and to speak and to vote for any special or unanimous resolutions.
+It is clear that this sanction is not really effective and does not act as a deterrent to owners considering not paying their contributions.